Seldaek/CeeBox/readme.txt

 1.3.3 UPGRADE
 Converted the urlMatch from a giant if then else to a switch, which makes it much easier to grok the code and add more video players.
 Also, it should make the javascript run slighty faster.

+Current bugs: Fails in Opera in all sorts of odd ways.

 1.3.2 UPGRADE
 Includes fix for Opera, which is admittedly a little hacky but it works. if anyone has a better less janky solution that would be great.